It’s a big day to be a tom.

 How are the turkeys selected?

-The NFT’s chairman is elected every February, but official preparations for the annual pardoning begin around July or August, Kimmon Williams, the public relations manager for the federation, told Fox News.
+The NFT’s chairman is elected every February, but official preparations for the annual pardoning begin around July or August, Kimmon Williams, the public relations manager for the federation, told Fox News in a 2017 interview.

 How do the turkeys prepare for the big event?

-Williams said the turkeys, too, will take a tour around their home state ahead of their trip to the nation’s capital, where they will meet with schoolchildren.
-This gives the turkeys more of a chance to interact with crowds and unusual noises, and the children an opportunity to experience farm culture.
+Williams said the turkeys, too, will take a tour around their home state ahead of their trip to the nation’s capital, where they will meet with children.
+This gives the turkeys more of a chance to interact with crowds and unusual noises, and kids an opportunity to experience farm culture.

 Ahead of the pardoning, the two turkeys live large.

-The turkeys are put up in the Willard InterContinental Hotel in downtown Washington, D.C., – a swanky hotel near the White House.
-Wishbone and Drumstick will check out of their accommodations on Tuesday.
+The turkeys are put up in the Willard InterContinental Hotel in downtown Washington, D.C. – a swanky hotel near the White House.
+Peas and Carrots checked out of their accommodations on Tuesday.

 Don’t worry, taxpayers: the NFT said it covers the cost of the hotel stay.